Skip to main content

 Examples

-• No replacement NFT output is created — the covenant ends
+• no replacement mutable NFT state output is created